-Unlike some other small dogs, Cockapoos need lots of exercise because of how active and energetic they are.
+Unlike some other small dogs, Cockapoos need lots of mental stimulation and exercise because of how active and energetic they are.
 They tend to enjoy as much exercise as you can give them, whether that’s a run in the park, a walk around the block, playing fetch in the garden or taking them for a jog.

 When I lived with Nelly, she needed at least two walks a day to keep her happy.
 She would be happiest when going for a good run in the woods or the park and even enjoyed going through the snow.

 Nelly is very good at heeling if there’s a treat around!